Join the Wisconsin 75

 Companies in Wisconsin’s private sector play a key role in powering the state’s economy and communities.
-For the 15th year, Deloitte is recognizing 75 of the largest and most successful private companies—the Wisconsin 75—for the impact they make.
+For the 16th year, Deloitte is recognizing 75 of the largest and most successful private companies—the Wisconsin 75—for the impact they make.
+Apply to join the Wisconsin 75 list and also consider including a nomination for the Distinguished Performer Awards in one of six categories—Community, Diversity, Innovation, Succession, Sustainability, Talent—as added visibility to prospective clients and customers, partners, investors, and employees.

 - The past, the present, and the future